upf-gti/wgpuEngine/README.md

 ## Experimental

-- C++ to JavaScript bindings to build web applications on the web from scratch ([jsbind branch](https://github.com/upf-gti/wgpuEngine/tree/jsbind))
+- C++ to JavaScript bindings to build web applications on the web from scratch (see [live web editor](https://upf-gti.github.io/wgpuEngineSample/))
-- Support web XR applications following expected WebGPU-WebXR interoperability
+- Support for web XR applications using brand new WebGPU-WebXR interoperability!
-- Support deferred rendering
+- Support for deferred rendering

 ## Roadmap